What’s it like going into hospital at the moment? How your appointments and treatment might have changed

 - You may be screened for coronavirus symptoms, which may include a series of questions and/or having your temperature taken.

-- If you are being admitted into hospital for surgery, including day surgery, you will be asked to self-isolate for 14 days before admission to hospital.
-Any family members you live with may also need to self-isolate.
-Where possible, you will also have a test for coronavirus up to 72 hours before admission.
+- If you are being admitted into hospital for surgery, including day surgery, you will be asked to follow strict social distancing and hand hygiene for 14 days before admission to hospital.
+You and any family members you live with may also need to self-isolate for 14 day.
+You will also have a test for coronavirus up to 72 hours before admission.
 This may be at a drive through testing station.

 - Your treatment may be at a different hospital to usual, but your medical team will continue to oversee your care.